This post may contain affiliate links. Please see my disclosure policy for details.

 Another unlikely photo spot but one of my personal favourites, The Tangled Wall can be found in the Tangled Bathrooms in Fantasyland, Magic Kingdom.

 Inside the bathrooms is a gorgeous pink and yellow floral mural painted on the wall.
-Outside you can get a fun photo with the Tangled Lanterns, Hookhand at the Piano poster or the Vladimir poster too – there’s lots of amazing photo opportunities here.
+Outside you can get a fun photo with the Tangled Lanterns, Hookhand at the Piano poster, or the Vladimir poster too – there are lots of amazing photo opportunities here.

 You will get a few funny looks as you’re capturing it, I mean it is a restroom.
 But, it’s worth it for those photos so…YOLO!

 9. Moss Wall in Pandora, Animal Kingdom

 This is a new edition to the Disney Walls trend and can be found in Pandora: The World of Avatar in Animal Kingdom.
 If you didn’t fancy waiting a few hours for the Avatar Flight of Passage ride, then you can have some fun snapping some photos around the area.

 The Moss Wall or Mossy Wall, can easily be found next to Pongu Pongu in the Valley of Mo’ara.
 You’ll recognise the green moss and colourful night blossom.
 There’s even a bench to sit on next to it!